arasbttb/Welcome-Discord-Bots/README.md

-# Welcome-Discord-Bots
+WELCOME BOTU
-Welcome bot (I made it with what I know and got help from artificial intelligence)
+-I made it with what I know and got help from artificial intelligence footnote!
+It may not work because discord is banned in Turkey😑😭